bain-cs110/bain-cs110.github.io/pages/_assignments/tutorials/tutorial_1.md

 <img class="medium frame" src="/assets/images/tutorial01/after_square.png" />

 Note, those weird colors (e.g. `"#8FCB9B"`) are called "hex codes" and are colors reprsented in a symbol system called "hexidecimal" (think of it like the Dewey Decimal system but for colors).
 Here is a <a href="https://coolors.co/app" target="_blank">link to a color generator</a> (to browse different hexidecimal color codes, press the spacebar).
-You can also use regular color names like `"green"`, `"blue"`, `"red"`, etc. (make sure they"re strings though!).
+You can also use regular color names like `"green"`, `"blue"`, `"red"`, etc. (make sure they're strings though!).

+* * *

 ## Pictureframe Challenge